-A Phase I ESA typically does not detail any wetlands, threatened or endangered species, cultural resources, hazardous substance use on the site; however, a Phase I ESA can identify whether these additional surveys are recommended or may be required.
+A Phase I ESA typically does not detail any wetlands, threatened or endangered species, cultural resources, hazardous substance use on the site; however, a Phase I ESA can identify whether these additional surveys are recommended or required.

 Who can help prepare a Phase I ESA?

 SolRiver Capital is a solar investment fund dedicated to financing development, construction, and acquisition of small and mid-size utility-scale projects across the US.